This post may contain affiliate links. Please read my disclosure policy for more details.

 - Stir in peas

-- Add water and bring to a boil
+- Add vegetable broth (or water) and bring to a boil

 - Cook it the Italian way: stir in pasta, salt, and cook gently